Introduction

 The hurdle share price is the hurdle the recipient must overcome for their shares to carry value, as any value above their hurdle is theirs to keep.

-How to create and grant hurdle share, please read this article.
+To learn how to create and grant hurdle shares, please read this article.

 Enabling deferred shares